Native plant advice

 For in-person meetings, I travel up to 30 miles.
 My service area includes west Madison, Middleton, Fitchburg, Oregon, New Glarus, Dodgeville, Mount Horeb, Mineral Point, Spring Green, Sauk City, and Waunakee.

-If you’d like advice on a summer or fall planting project, request a session to get the ball rolling!
+If you’d like advice on a spring planting project, request a session to get the ball rolling!

 Examples of topics we can cover…